Same Old Lang Syne: Association with Christmas

 "Same Old Lang Syne" is frequently played on radio stations during the North American holiday season.
 The song's opening lyrics reveal that the narrative takes place on a snowy Christmas Eve and they end with a second acknowledgment of snow.
 Since the song's release, these references and the musical quote of "Auld Lang Syne", a song traditionally sung on New Year's Eve, have increased the song's popularity during the month of December.
-The song debuted on the Hot 100's top 40, at #37, on 27 December 1980, between Christmas and New Year's Eve.
+The song debuted on the Hot 100's top 40, at #37, on 27 December 1980, between Christmas and New Year's Eve, and peaked at #9 on that list.

 Cover versions

-The group Backstreet Boys cover the song on their album A Very Backstreet Christmas, released October 14, 2022.
+The boy band Backstreet Boys covered the song on their album A Very Backstreet Christmas, released on October 14, 2022.
 Their version omits the final verse and instead ends with the chorus to "Auld Lang Syne".

+The band Train covered the song on the compilation A Tribute to Dan Fogelberg.

+Musician Jonathan Coulton covered the song on his 2019 album Some Guys.